SUNY-Plattsburgh-CSC-KWM/simple-shape-editor-Nishankhadgi/Readme.md

 * A function that determines if an x/y intersects with a shape, and returns the index in the shapes array.
 * A function that determines the distance from x/y to the center of a circle (for rectangles you check if x/y is inside the shape, for circles you need to check the radius)
 * A function to blink a shape by alternating the fill color between "transparent" and the shape's fill.
+* A shape to expose or hide the shape types.
 * A function to move a shape to a new x/y
 * A function to delete a shape (from the DOM and the shapes array)
 * Functions to create rectangles and circles by creating a new element, setting the attributes, appending to the SVG, and appending to the shapes array.